Vending at the W C S F

 Steampunk is a science fiction sub-genre that imagines a fantastical, “what-if” world using Victorian era technology, fashion, and settings as its springboard.
 Think Jules Verne’s “20,000 Leagues Under the Sea” and the works of H.G.
 Wells and you have an inkling of where “steampunk” gets its inspiration.

-How do you decide what vendors are accepted to participate each year?
+How do you decide which vendors are accepted to participate each year?

 Do not, however, hesitate to apply even if you’re not sure if you’re steampunk-appropriate.
 Some vendors have never heard of steampunk and yet fit the theme in ways they never realized!

-Note: To provide the best experience for our attendees, each year we start afresh with our considerations, and while there are many vendors who are accepted many years in a row, prior participation is not a guarantee of future acceptance.
+To provide the best experience for our attendees, each year we start afresh with our considerations, and while there are many vendors who are accepted many years in a row, PRIOR PARTICIPATION IS NOT A GUARANTEE OF FUTURE ACCEPTANCE.

 What about food vending?

 Of course, we accept food vendors!
 We have over 10,000 mouths to help feed on festival day!
-However, this is a separate process from the artisan/craft vendors (the exception being non-service, gift-style foods such as artisan candies, teas, condiments, etc., not specifically designed to be consumed on site).
-For food service vendors, we have a limited number of places on the common for food booths and push carts, as well as select food trucks, positioned on Carter St, adjacent the Waltham Common.
+However, this is a separate process from the artisan/craft vendors (the exception being non-service, gift-style foods such as artisan candies, teas, packaged condiments, etc., not specifically designed to be consumed on site*).

 What are the fees for vending?